cheeseandcereal/yet-another-discord-bot/README.md

 # Yet Another Discord Bot

-Yet another dumb discord bot [WIP]
+Yet another dumb discord bot

 ## Install/Dependencies

-Because the [discord.py](https://github.com/Rapptz/discord.py) dependency is used, only python 3.5+ is supported
+Because the [discord.py](https://github.com/Rapptz/discord.py) dependency is used, only python 3.6+ is supported

 Clone the repo to get the code